jozefg/drafts/folds.md

     class Choice p => Scan p where prefix1 :: a -> p a b -> p a b postfix1 :: p a b -> a -> p a b
-      -- | Apply a 'Folding' to a single element of input run1 :: a -> p a b -> b interspersing :: a -> p a b -> p a b
+      run1 :: a -> p a b -> b
+      interspersing :: a -> p a b -> p a b
 ```